Shopify/shopify_python_api/README.md

    and you'll get your permanent access token back in the response.

-   There is a method to make the request and get the token for you:
+   There is a method to make the request and get the token for you, pass all the params recieved from the previous call and the method will verify the params, extract the temp code and then request your token:

      ```python
      token = session.request_token(code)
      ```

-    Which will request the token, save it to the session object and return it.
+    This method will save the token to the session object and return it.
 For future sessions simply pass the token when creating the session object.
-You can optionally pass 'params' as a second argument containing the other params returned along with 'code' which will verify the response.

     ```python
     session = shopify.Session("SHOP_NAME.myshopify.com", token)